-You have completed your tote bag with lining.
-Congratulations – I hope you love your bag as much as I love mine.
+I hope you have enjoyed learning how to sew tote bag with lining.
+Congratulations – I hope you love your multipocket tote bag as much as I love mine.

 This tote bag pattern is available as a free PDF in the newsletter resource library or alternatively, you have the opportunity to say THANKYOU by paying £2 UK pounds for PDF download plus printable pattern pieces in my Etsy shop (less than a coffee).

 THANKYOU for your support!
 I love making these tutorials to inspire others to take up the craft of sewing by making it as easy and step-by-step as possible.
 It may seem silly putting this out there, but one day it may enable me to make this my day job!

 Remember, you can download this sewing pattern for FREE as well, just sign up to the newsletter.
 Or print the card below.

 - One leather piece 16 by 14 1/2" (or contrasting fabric) (40.5 by 37cm)